 While this is technically my first Lewis song, some music I’ve made has predicted my move here in ways that are a bit eerie.
 I’ve already written elsewhere about Lake Tahoe, whose video now feels like a strange premonition of my future island life.
 There’s also Islands of the north Atlantic, a Seafieldroad song recorded five years ago and originally titled Isle of Lewis.
 This was long before we were even thinking about moving here, or anywhere really, but the lyric is about a family boarding a ferry for a new life.
 I chose the original title purely because I’d never been to Lewis so it felt more exotic than Skye, Mull or Arran.
 I basically wrote a fictional song and then my life made it true.

 On After All of the Days We Will Disappear, the new album, Islands of the north Atlantic became the final chapter in a song cycle called The path, the beach, the sea, made up of reworked versions of three Seafieldroad songs – the other two are The Coastal Path, from the second Seafieldroad album and A Port in the Storm from the third Seafieldroad album, The Winter of 88 – plus a new, very brief a cappella section and recordings of the Ullapool to Stornoway ferry, the beach at Portobello and my children singing.
 All the original songs documented particular points in my life and the idea in putting them together was to create a musical travelogue that begins on a beach in Portobello and ends on a ferry to the Hebrides.
-If you haven’t heard it, think of it as a prequel to Pulling ragwort on the Sabbath, which is now a part of that journey too.
+Think of it as a prequel to Pulling ragwort on the Sabbath, which is now a part of that journey too.